TheRealBenjiLi/FalcomasterBlog/source/_drafts/Falcomaster-Post-0-What-is-Falcomaster.md

 tags:
 ---

 Hi everyone!
-I'm Benji, a Norcal Jigglypuff player creating a program to play Super Smash Bros.
+I'm Benji, a Norcal Jigglypuff player and UC Berkeley student creating a program to play Super Smash Bros.
 Melee for the Nintendo GameCube.
 I started this development blog to keep everyone updated on my progress working on this project! :D

 ### What is Falcomaster